PixNyb/pixnyb.github.io/en/about.md

     I am a dedicated developer from 's-Hertogenbosch with a passion for cloud, DevOps, and web applications.
 My journey includes extensive experience in the full development cycle, from planning and design to implementation and maintenance.
 With a strong foundation in Computer Science from Avans University, I specialize in technologies like C#, F#, PHP (Symfony), React, Angular, Flutter, TypeScript, JavaScript, and Docker.
 Committed to continuous learning, I aim to deliver innovative solutions that meet client needs and enhance business efficiency.
 ---

-{% include image.liquid src="/assets/images/roel.png" alt="Een foto van Roël Couwenberg" class="half cover left border" height="18rem" %}
+{% include image.liquid src="/assets/images/roel.png" alt="A photo of Roël Couwenberg" class="half cover left border" height="18rem" %}

 # About Me